jnhthomp/ClassNotes/React/Course/18-DivingIntoRedux.md

 In that case react context is completely fine to use

 Keep in mind that by using redux you are using a third party library which does make your application bigger

+___
+## 249. Module Resources
+You may want to compare your code to mine (e.g. to find + fix errors).

+For that, you find multiple code snapshots for this module here in this Github repository: https://github.com/academind/react-complete-guide-code/tree/18-diving-into-redux

+Usage instructions can be found on the page that link is leading to.

+Simply pick one of the snapshots in the /code folder - the subfolder names are chosen such that they are easy to match against lecture names in this course section.

+You also find section slides (if available) in that Github repository.